Programs

 Bottineau Minot Valley City Online

-A check mark denotes that a majority of the classes are available at that campus location or online.
+A check mark denotes that a majority of the classes are available at that campus or location, or online.
 While browsing our CTE programs below you will see this table at the top of each program page.
 This will help you identify the different locations where we offer classes.
-We have three sites located in Bottineau, Minot, and Valley City.
+We have three locations which are located in Bottineau, Minot, and Valley City.
 We also have a lot of online programs available.
 You can find more information about our online programs here.

 Career and Technical Programs